 2. A sleepy-time combo does double-time.

-Chamomile tea’s association with sleep promotion is well deserved as its can cause a relaxing of the nerves and stomach, encouraging a sense of calm.
+Chamomile tea’s association with sleep promotion is well deserved as it can cause a relaxing of the nerves and stomach, encouraging a sense of calm.
 But, I have been enjoying this chamomile and lavender tea blend adding a floral note to my evening that is nice.
 The addition of lavender is a known insomnia fighter, but be sure to steep it well and note tips in the chart below to get all the medicinal benefits.

-The two types of chamomile especially known for their health benefits and targeted in current research are German chamomile (Matricaria recutita) and Roman chamomile (Chamaemelum nobile); thus, look for those when purchasing your tea.
+The two types of chamomile especially known for their health benefits and targeted in current research are German chamomile (Matricaria recutita) and Roman chamomile (Chamaemelum Nobile); thus, look for those when purchasing your tea.

 3. The freshness of mint soothes.

-Peppermint herb tea is a naturally caffeine-free tea that has great stomach settling benefits that can be a great choice after a big dinner or for a disagreeable tummy.
+Peppermint herb tea is a naturally caffeine-free tea that has great stomach-settling benefits that can be a great choice after a big dinner or for a disagreeable tummy.
 Anything that upsets your stomach surely can play havoc with getting a good night’s rest.
-This peppermint tea also contains good amounts of potassium, calcium and vitamin B, all useful to fight a cold or flu as well.
+This peppermint tea also contains good amounts of potassium, calcium, and vitamin B, all useful to fight a cold or flu as well.
 And, let’s not forget it does some good to freshen your breath!

 HERBAL TEA BREWING TIPS THAT MAKE A DIFFERENCE